 Horizontal pipes should be supported according to the spacing suggested by the support spacing data or according to a specific project.

-Pipe span is defined as the distance between two consecutive pipe supports or anchoring devices.
+A pipe support span is defined as the distance between two consecutive pipe supports or anchoring devices.

 The span length is limited by the following considerations: